⏎ Return to Community Grants Program Main

 How does the training stipend work?

 The Rust Foundation team will work with each Fellow to understand the type of training support that would be valuable to them.
 We require training to be relevant to the Fellowship position.
-Examples of training categories we support: project planning, organizational management, leadership, document writing, and effective communication.
+Examples of training categories we support: project planning, organizational management, leadership, language skills, document writing, and effective communication.

 How will I report my work as a RFF?